Building a Golf Simulator in Garage: Guide & Tips For Easy DIY Setup

 Bottom Line

-• Popular software: E6 Connect, GSPro, TGC 2019 (ensure compatibility).
+• Simulator Software: E6 Connect, GSPro, TGC 2019 for varied features and compatibility.

 Ever dreamed of playing a round of golf right in your own garage?
 Advancements in projection systems, swing tracking sensors and simulator software now make building a high-tech golf simulator an achievable DIY project.